Mission & Diversity Statement

 How Horizons Works

 Students spend six weeks every summer from grades K-8 on the campus of The Foote School.
 In small classes led by professional teachers, students dive into a rich curriculum with a focus on reading, STEM, and art.
 Swimming and other confidence-boosting activities break down barriers to success and expose children to new opportunities.
-Students join Horizons the summer after kindergarten and return to the program each year through 8th grade, building lasting relationships with their teachers and peers, and developing life skills essential for success.
+Students join Horizons the summer after kindergarten and return to the summer program each year through 8th grade.
+After their Horizons graduation, our high school students participate in Horizons BFF (Best Foote Forward), our new mentorship program.
+Some high school students return as interns for the summer, gaining valuable job experience and becoming role models for the younger students they've grown with over many years.
+All Horizons students build lasting relationships with their teachers and peers, and develop life skills essential for success.

-- Stop summer learning loss through fun, experiential, and challenging academic enrichment taught by master teachers
+- Encourage summer learning gains through fun, experiential, and challenging academic enrichment

-- Expose students to hands-on learning in technology, art, music, physical education, science and nature, nutrition and wellness
+- Expose students to hands-on learning in tech, art, music, physical education, science, nature, nutrition & wellness

 - Build lasting connections with children, families, and public schools in our greater community

 - Put independent school facilities and resources to work during the summer for a public purpose